haraka/Haraka/docs/Config.md

 However if you name your ini and json files ending in `.ini` and `.json` respectively then the `type` parameter can be left off.

+You can optionally pass in a callback function which will be called whenever an update is detected on the file.
+This can then be used to update your plugin configuration dynamically during run-time.

 File Formats
 ============